dayvidwhy/dayvidwhy.github.io/_posts/2016-12-14-loops-closures-and-ajax.markdown

 # Strange syntax
 To be fair, this syntax does come across as strange, and even when I first saw it, I wasn't quite sure how it was solving the problem.

-Let's consider the contrived example below where we have an array of elements, and for some reason we are going to make a get request to the index page a number of times asynchronously, and within each loop print the `i`th member of the array from within the callback function.
+Let's consider the contrived example below where we have an array of elements, and for some reason we are going to make a get request to the index page a number of times asynchronously, and within each loop print the `i`-th member of the array from within the callback function.
 That looks like the following.

 ```javascript
 var items = ['cat', 'dog', 'cow', 'rabbit'];